-The vast majority of people’s web surfing is done through their browser.
+The vast majority of people’s web surfing is done through their browsers.
 Using a more anonymous browser is an obvious first step.
-It can keep your browsing history private from anyone else using your machine, and also help ward off data retention.
+It can keep your browsing history private from anyone else who uses your machine and can also help ward off data retention.

-We look at the best private browsers for anonymous surfing in another article.
-The best ones to choose from that article are:
+In another article, we look at the best private browsers for anonymous surfing.
+From that article, the best ones to choose from are:

 - Comodo Dragon browser